The "Lockout" Predicament

 Fig 1.
 Beware of "lowball" price traps on search results.

 This isn't just bad luck; it is an organized "Lead Gen" racket that has plagued the industry for a decade.
 But in 2026, the tide is turning.
-This guide explains how to protect yourself.
+Before you call a technician, protect yourself by checking their details in the Unlokt Trust complaints directory.

 The CBS Mornings Investigation: A Wake-Up Call